kov191104/Movie-Metrics/README.md

 ├── README.md               # Project overview (this file)
 └── LICENSE                 # License information
 ```

-## Contributing
-Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly appreciated.

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`).